Tracking the origin of black holes with the stochastic gravitational wave background popcorn signal: Merger rates

 where, in the case of late binaries, $\mathcal{R}$ is given explicitly by the following expression \citep{Clesse:2020ghq}

-and the total merger rate is the integral of Eq.~\eqref{eq:tauz} over $\dd z\,\dd m_1\,\dd m_2$.
-The clustering dynamics of PBHs and the time dependence of the merger rate are not clearly understood, and we parameterize them with the two constant $R_{\rm clust}$ and $\alpha_z$ \citep{Clesse:2020ghq, Mukherjee:2021ags,Mukherjee:2021itf}.
+and the total merger rate is the integral of Eq.~\eqref{eq:tauz} over $\dd z\,\dd\log_{10} m_1\,\dd\log_{10} m_2$.
+The clustering dynamics of PBHs and the time dependence of the merger rate are not clearly understood, and we parameterize them with the two constants $R_{\rm clust}$ and $\alpha_z$ \citep{Clesse:2020ghq, Mukherjee:2021ags,Mukherjee:2021itf}~(see also~\citet{Atal:2022zux} for a different parameterization of the merger rate redshift dependence).

 In practice, we use $R_{\rm clust}$ to normalize the total merger rate to the value of $45\,{\rm yr}^{-1}\,{\rm Gpc}^{-3}$, consistently with the upper bound of the 90\% credible interval on the local merger rate inferred from GWTC-3~\citep{LIGOScientific:2021psn}.
 This amounts to the assumption that all the observed binary BH events during the second observation run of LIGO-Virgo consist of PBH binaries.
 It requires the value of $R_{\rm clust}$ to be of the order of $10^3-10^5$, depending on the specific value of $n_s$~\citep{Braglia:2021wwa}.
 Such large values of $R_{\rm clust}$ are expected if PBHs are strongly clustered~\citep{Clesse:2020ghq}.